Commentary: End of year wrap-up

 The high school experience at FC is different from the “normal” high school experience shown on t.v. and in movies.
 Everyone knows everybody and teachers actually want students to succeed, especially one teacher, Greg Stobbe.

 I met Stobbe, the publications adviser, my freshman year back when he used to teach freshman English.
-From the beginning I could tell that this guy knew what he was doing but was also a little crazy.
-In his English class he did a great job of instilling me with the tools I would need for when I would join The Feather, even though I was not planning to.
+From the beginning, I could tell that this guy knew what he was doing but was also a little crazy.
+In his English class, he did a great job of instilling me with the tools I would need for when I would join The Feather, even though I was not planning to.

 I went a whole year without seeing Stobbe and, after being with him two years now, I can not remember the days without him.
-I joined publications my junior year as writer.
+I joined publications my junior year as a writer.
 From the beginning, I was faced with challenges.
-I not only learned a new skill, but also dealt with a broken ankle.
-Getting around to interviews was well difficult, but Stobbe believed in me and pushed me to do my best.
+I not only learned a new skill but also dealt with a broken ankle.
+Getting around to interviews was difficult, but Stobbe believed in me and pushed me to do my best.

 Being a writer for The Feather taught me so much that I can take with me when I go to college.
-However, the most precious skills I attained were when I became the Social Media Editor my senior year.
+However, the most precious skills I attained were when I became the social media editor my senior year.
 I, with little-to-no training, took on the role of being the Twitter guy for a national championship journalism team.
 Something that at first was very frightening.

 Along with the help of Kori Friesen, I was able to learn the ropes of Twitter very soon and run with it.
 Constantly I was running around campus to get photos of different events or classes and then going back to the journalism lab to show Stobbe and post it.
-But I very much enjoyed my job.
+But I really enjoyed my job.

 One of the best things about running The Feather Twitter was being able to speak at Columbia University and then later winning a Columbia National Press Association Gold Crown.
 I treasure this because going to New York alone is a wonderful life experience and to win a national award with my teammates was the icing on the cake.